Best 14 CI/CD Tools You Must Know

 License: GitLab is a commercial tool and free package.
 It offers hosting SaaS on GitLab or on your instance on-premises and/or on the public cloud.

-Buddy is a CI/CD software that builds, tests, deploys websites and applications with code from GitHub, Bitbucket, and GitLab.
+Buddy is a CI/CD software that builds, tests, and deploys websites and applications with code from GitHub, Bitbucket, and GitLab.
 It employs Docker containers with pre-installed languages and frameworks to build on, along with DevOps, monitoring and notifying actions.

 Buddy key features: